-14.4 Example of Configuration is Based on CM Version Load Balancing Group upstream and downstream channels are 3-5 and 4-8, respectively.
+14.4 Example of Configuration is Based on CM Version Load Balancing Group

 When the environment needs different DOCSIS versions of CM for different load balancing, different restricted load balancing groups need to be set up to bind different versions of CM to different balancing groups.
 Through this example, CM can achieve load balancing in restricted load balancing group based on DOCSIS version type.
 The requirements are as follows: